Lydwen/lydwen.github.io/index.md

 - Design and development of the data model (cubical representation of the board and movements of the pawns around it).
 - Design and develop the client-server communication abstraction.
 - Design and develop the service discovery in Go.
-****

 This project took us one semester, in parallel with our other courses.
 We were four developers (three of us with a minor in Software Architecture, and one in Human-Machine Interaction) and one 3D artist.
-EatHat AR is a turn based strategy game
+EatHat AR is a turn based strategy game where the board is real AND virtual.
+You have a custom wooden board in the hand that you can move to see the different faces and know about the current game state.
+We add the real board around it thanks to augmented reality.
+The game is only playable online.
+EatHat AR is a project to prove our competencies as engineer, so we design and develop the system in a way that it can scale with multiple game in parallel, it's easily maintenable by some other developer and it is customizable for a game designer without touching code but only using the Unity3D interface.

 ```markdown
 Syntax highlighted code block